When comparing Montego Bay vs Negril which do you go for?

 If you need to travel during the evening, be sure to take a taxi to and from your destination and avoid walking in the streets late at night.

-Jamaica is a tropical climate, which means there will be tropical bugs and reptiles on your journey.
+Jamaica is a tropical climate, which means there will be tropical bugs and reptiles on your journey, so insect repellent is highly recommended.

 Be sure to pack sunscreen during your vacation in Negril and also pack a strong dose of bug spray which you should definitely apply often.